 - Quality Backlinks – other relevant websites linking to yours help create pathways to search engines and individuals to discover your job board.
 You can start creating your own quality backlinks by:

 - Creating profiles for your job board on directories and review sites

 - Contribute content to industry news sites and blogs

 - Contribute to online discussions on forums (but don’t spam!)

-We’ve talked about social media a lot recently, and you can delve into our recent posts here, but the main elements I would highlight to help you with generating inbound traffic are:
+We’ve talked about social media a lot recently, but the main elements I would highlight to help you with generating inbound traffic are: